 Seed fields are productive for four to five years.
 Average production of 200 to 300 pounds per acre can be expected under dryland conditions in 14 inch plus rainfall areas.
 Average production of 500 to 600 pounds per acre can be expected under irrigated conditions.
 The seed heads do not readily shatter, but some shatter can be expected.
 Harvesting is best completed by direct combining when the top of the seed head begins to shatter or wind-rowing at hard dough stage and combining with pickup attachment in about 5 to 7 days.
 Seed is generally harvested in mid July to mid August.

 Cultivars, Improved and Selected Materials (and area of origin)

-Please check the Vendor Database, expected to be on-line through the PLANTS Web site in 2001 by clicking on Plant Materials.
 Foundation and registered seed is available through the appropriate state Crop Improvement Association or commercial sources to grow certified seed.